 After waiting over three months for our factory ordered 3500 Ram pickup truck, we finally got it!
 We had decided to factory order since we had the time and wanted to get just the features we wanted at the lowest cost.
 Oh, and we wanted Blue. 🙂 So many dealer lot trucks these days come in black white or silver.

-After shopping around for the best price via the internet and email, we ended up paying $69,199 (about 53,000 USD) plus the BC provincial sales tax of 12%.
+After shopping around for the best price via the internet and email, we ended up paying $69,199 (about 53,000 USD) plus the BC provincial sales tax of 7% and federal of GST 5%.
 We purchased the truck at a small dealership in Campbell River BC called Bill Howich Chrysler.
 So far they have been pleasant and helpful to deal with.
 Kudos to our salesman Rob Priestley for keeping me well informed as the truck was being built and shipped.

 Video Look at Our New Big Blue Ram